-Coordinated Monitoring Meeting - GBRA will hold an annual coordinated monitoring Page 62 gapp08-09 with amendments 1 through 3 meeting.
+Coordinated Monitoring Meeting - GBRA will hold an annual coordinated monitoring meeting.
 Qualified monitoring organizations will be invited to attend the working meeting in which monitoring needs and purposes will be discussed segment by segment and station by station.
 Information from participants and stakeholders will be used to select stations and parameters that will enhance overall water quality monitoring coverage, eliminate duplication of effort, and address basin priorities.
 The changes to the monitoring schedule will be entered into the statewide database on the Internet (http://cms.lcra.org) and communicated to meeting attendees.
 Changes to monitoring that occur during the course of the year will be entered into the statewide database on the Internet and communicated to meeting attendees.